PersonifyJS/personify.js/README.md

 #### var P = new Personify( config )

-Instantiate a new Personify and pass in a config.
+Instantiate a new Personify object and pass in a config.

 config - Type: `Object`

-At least one set of OAth credentials from both Twitter and IBM Bluemix are required to use the services personify.js leverages for you.
+At least one set of OAuth credentials from both Twitter and IBM Bluemix are required to use the services personify.js leverages for you.

-#### P.userPersonify( 'userName' , callback )
+#### P.userPersonify( userName , callback )

-'userName' - Type: `String`
+userName - Type: `String`

 Required.
 Represents a Twitter handle.
 Optionally you can include an '@' before the username.

+See [here](https://dev.twitter.com/rest/reference/get/statuses/user_timeline) for more information on optional parameters.

 #### P.homePersonify( [params] , callback )